blokin/rolling_softres/README.md

 ### Planned Enhancements

-- [x] ~Create web UI to allow uploading CSV from softres.it instead of having to manually modify the file~\
+- [x] ~Create web UI to allow uploading CSV from http://www.softres.it instead of having to manually modify the file~\
-          - This is now using the softres.it API to directly pull the information from the site instead of requiring you to export as CSV
+          - This is now using the http://www.softres.it API to directly pull the information from the site instead of requiring you to export as CSV first.
+Simply log in to the admin panel, select which table you would like to update, paste the URL of your soft reserve sheet in to the form, and click submit.
 - [x] Create public standing board
 - [x] Add logging functionality
 - [x] Allow table switching from web UI